 This is a general roadmap for Arca Noae, covering various areas of focus.
 Consider this an overview of what we’re doing and what we’re planning.
 Please refer to specific roadmaps for greater detail.

-Short Term Projects (active development)
+Current Projects (active development)

 ArcaOS 5.0 (Blue Lion)

 The first release of ArcaOS, codenamed Blue Lion, launched in May, 2017.
 The 6th maintenance release of 5.0 was released August 2020.